Part 1 of 2

 [i] A subtlety in Card’s chart: Male professional school graduates aged 40-45 in 1990 had fewer than 18 years of education on average yet showed a significant earnings boost above the trend nonetheless.
 Nowadays, professional school graduates probably have 19 or more years of formal education.
 This alone should raise suspicions that the sheepskin effect is boosting professional school graduates’ earnings, not education.
 Corollary: Shortening formal professional education requirements will not substantially impair the delivery of professional services.

 Also, Card’s chart significantly understates the sheepskin effect’s impact on bachelor’s degrees.
-For example, one study found a 27.8 percent bonus to earnings over just the additional year of schooling, and even a negative effect on the 17th year, which would usually include the first year of law school.
+For example, one study found a 27.8 percent bonus to earnings over just the additional year of schooling, and even a negative effect on the 17th year, which would usually coincide with the first year of law school.

-[ii] Additionally, they can test the earnings of law school dropouts—say, anyone who’s completed at least a year—against those of demographically similar college graduates on the hypothesis that employers do not place a premium legal education.
+[ii] Additionally, they can test the earnings of law school dropouts—say, anyone who’s completed at least a year—against those of demographically similar college graduates on the hypothesis that if legal education generates a premium, then the dropouts earnings ought to be noticeably higher than the college graduates’.